Description of ShipStation's REST API capabilities, how to generate access tokens, and how to obtain support for REST API issues.

 To use ShipStation's API, you'll need to generate an API Key and Secret which will be included with any calls made to the API.
 The Key and Secret are used to authenticate the API calls so that ShipStation updates the information within your specific account.

-To generate your API Key and Secret, follow the steps below:
+To generate your API Key and Secret:

 At the bottom of the page, click Generate New API Keys.